qinggao68/Denovo-project/README.md

 9. Map out the census data
 10. Proposed new market opportunities based on the company's targeted strategic goals
 11. Map out the open and recommended locations

+# Future Work
+I plan to deploy the outputs to a shiny, currently working on the app.

 # References
 [Homeland Infrastructure Foundation-Level Data (HIFLD) database - Nursing Homes] https://hifld-geoplatform.opendata.arcgis.com/datasets/geoplatform::nursing-homes/about